 It’s Spring!
 According to the calendar and what I’m seeing on social media, anyway.
 That’s a good enough reason for me to grill up some BBQ Baby Back Ribs.
 Living in San Francisco, I’ve essentially given up on the concept of seasons.
 They just don’t exist here on any kind of level, which is fine by me, after spending many a winter in the Northeast.
 But for those of you just digging out your flip flops and spending more time in the sun, you’re probably looking for more recipes to throw on that grill that has been gathering dust (or snow) for the past 6 months or so.

 BBQ baby back ribs: You have options!

-This recipe is actually made mostly in the oven, where the ribs cook low and slow to give them a chance for the meat to become tender and richly flavored by the rub and cider they cook in.
-The grill is just to finish them and char the incredibly flavorful sauce on them.
-So if you’re having a backyard BBQ where you’re grilling all the things, these won’t monopolize your grill grates all day.
+This recipe is actually made mostly in the oven, where the ribs cook low and slow to give them a chance for the meat to become tender and richly flavored by the rub and cider they cook in. (or: the instant pot, where they cook super fast and get unbelievably tender) The grill is just to finish them and char the incredibly flavorful sauce on them.
+So if you’re having a backyard BBQ where you’re grilling all the things, these bbq baby back ribs won’t monopolize your grill grates all day.

 BBQ Baby Back Ribs

 - Yield: 4-6 servings

 - 1/2 cup hard cider (or 3 tablespoons apple cider vinegar and enough water or broth to bring it up to 1/2 cup

 - 1 tablespoon paprika